Call for Research Abstracts

 The first-place winners of the competition will be invited to participate in the ACM Student Research Competition Grand Finals.

 Participate in this exciting competition by submitting your work to the SRC track at ESEC/FSE 2020!
-All accepted SRC submissions will receive a $500 travel stipend to attend the ESEC/FSE conference in Sacramento, California, USA.
-Accepted students MUST attend the conference and present their submissions in order to participate in the competition and have their submissions published.
+All accepted SRC submissions will receive an attendance stipend of up to $500 to register for the conference.
+Accepted students MUST present their submissions virtually during the conference in order to participate in the competition and have their submissions published.

 To participate, submit an extended research abstract of no more than 800 words (within a 2-page limit) related to the main themes of the conference (see the Research Track for a list of conference topics).
 The submission should describe: the research problem and motivation, background and related work, approach and novelty, results, and contributions.
 Papers will be judged based on how well they cover these aspects of the work.
 Papers must present original research contributions, which have not been published before.

-Students who are selected to participate in the main competition at the ESEC/FSE conference round are entitled to a stipend for their travel expenses, up to a maximum of US$500.
+Students who are selected to participate in the main competition at the ESEC/FSE conference round are entitled to have their registration subsidized, up to a maximum of US$500.

-The first round of the competition will take place in Sacramento, California at the ESEC/FSE 2020 conference and will be a poster session.
+The first round of the competition will take place virtually during the ESEC/FSE 2020 conference and will be a poster session.
 This is your opportunity to present your research to conference attendees and leading experts in the software engineering fields, including the SRC committee.

 Judges will review the posters and speak to participants about their research.
 The judges will evaluate the research (quality, novelty, and significance) and the presentation of the research (poster, discussion) and select students to advance to the second round of the competition.

-Selected students will continue by giving a short presentation of their research before a panel of judges in a special session at the ESEC/FSE 2020 conference in Sacramento, California, USA.
+Selected students will continue by giving a short presentation of their research before a panel of judges in a special virtual session during the ESEC/FSE 2020 conference.
 After each presentation, there will be a short question and answer session.
 Evaluations are based on the presenter’s knowledge of his/her research area, contribution of the research, and the quality of the oral and visual presentation.
 At most three winners will be chosen in each category, undergraduate and graduate, and receive prizes.